NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 **Spatial resolution**

 A benefit of the ECoG over EEG, is that the spatial resolution is much higher because the signal doesn’t have to travel to reach the scalp.
-The spatial resolution in ECoG is tenths of millimeters, while it is centimeters in EEG (Leuthardt et al., 2004).
+The spatial resolution in ECoG is tenths of millimeters, while it is centimeters in EEG [(4)](#references).

 ---------------------------------------------------------------------------------------------------------------------
 What do we mean by spatial resolution?